pymumu/jail-shell/README.md

 [中文REAMDME请看这里](README_zh-CN.md)

-Jail-shell is a linux security tool mainly using chroot, namespaces technologies, limiting users to perform specific commands, and access sepcific directories.
+Jail-shell is a Linux security tool mainly using chroot, namespaces technologies, limiting users to perform specific commands, and access specific directories.

-Users can login through SSH, SCP, SFTP, Telnet, terminals, etc. and restrict them to a secure operating enviroment.
+Users can login through SSH, SCP, SFTP, Telnet, terminals, etc. and be restricted to a secure operating enviroment.

 Jail-shell can be used for webhost ssh access control, enterprise Administrator's privilege hierarchy management.